 But St. Paul ran into trouble after performing an exorcism of a young slave woman and was thrown in jail – and we saw the small cell where he was imprisoned.

 Fortunately for him, though, an earthquake broke open the prison and he was set free by his Roman jailers after converting them to Christianity.

 Philippi continued to be occupied for hundreds of years but was eventually abandoned in the late 14th century.
 The first modern-day excavations began in 1914 by French archaeologists.

-While, for us, the Philippi ruins didn’t have the same emotional impact as the beautifully preserved marble ruins of Ephesus in Turkey, they were still impressive to stroll about and see, because of the rich history associated with them.
+For us, exploring the Philippi ruins didn’t have the same emotional impact as the beautifully preserved marble ruins of Ephesus in Turkey.
+But they were still impressive to stroll about and see, because of the rich history associated with them.